 The Signal Line Crossover Trading Strategy

 In the last article of our MasterClass on MACD, we talked about how to implement the centreline crossover trading strategy on Mudrex.
-Checkout the last article if you haven’t already.
+Check out the last MACD Masterclassif you haven’t already.
 In this article, we’ll be talking about the signal line crossover trading strategy along with the concept of take profit and trailing take profit.
 We’ll be discussing the following topics in-depth with trading charts and screenshots of Mudrex’s strategy canvas wherever necessary: